Fires in Brazil's Amazon surge in September, worst month since 2010

 Fires in the Amazon tend to peak in August and September, considered the burning season in the region, when rains subside to let ranchers and farmers often set fire to deforested areas.

-Destruction of Brazil's rainforest often picks up in election years, when law enforcement typically ebbs and loggers race ahead with plans ahead of a possible shift in conservation policy.
+Destruction of Brazil's rainforest often picks up in election years, when law enforcement typically ebbs and loggers race ahead before conservation policy can possibly shift.

 "Fires are not a natural phenomenon in the Amazon rainforest.
 These burnings are related to human activities, often illegal, and degradation levels that make it more susceptible to fires," said Mariana Napolitano, WWF-Brasil's science manager.

 Brazilians will vote on Oct.
-2 whether to give a second term to President Jair Bolsonaro, who has rolled back environmental protections, seeing deforestation in the Amazon surge to a 15-year high.
+2 whether to give a second term to President Jair Bolsonaro.
+He has rolled back environmental protections and deforestation in the Amazon has surged to a 15-year high.

 "Brazil was once a world reference in monitoring national forests, but unfortunately the responsible agencies have been dismantled by the government," former INPE director Ricardo Galvao, now running for Congress, said on Twitter.

-Bolsonaro is trailing in opinion polls to former President Luiz Inacio Lula da Silva, who has vowed to bolster law enforcement in the Amazon to curb deforestation if elected.
+Bolsonaro trails in opinion polls to former President Luiz Inacio Lula da Silva, who has vowed to bolster law enforcement in the Amazon to curb deforestation if elected.

-Bolsonaro's office forwarded a request for comment to the Justice and Public Security Ministry, which did not immediately respond to it.
+Bolsonaro's office forwarded Reuters' request for comment to the Justice and Public Security Ministry, which said that looking across the five biomes - or biogeographical zones - across which it operates, the total number of fires so far this year is lower than in 2021.

+The Amazon is just one of Brazil's seven biomes, alongside the coastal Atlantic Forest, the dry north-eastern Caatinga region and the flat Pampa plains in the south.

+The ministry added that it has been conducting a police operation since last year to fight illegal deforestation, forest fires and to protect indigenous lands.

 In August, fires had already been the highest for the month since 2010.